JetBrains/guide/site/webstorm/tips/see-return-values-variable-view/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 With the *Show Method Return Values* option added to the debugger, you can see what value the method returns without using console.log or invoking the *Evaluate Expression* dialog.
 To turn this option on, click the gear icon on the debugger’s left pane.
----